User environment and interface#

 Set up a GitHub Action to automatically build a Docker image using the repo2docker action, and push it to a registry.

 To help you get started, we’ve created an environment generation guide and a small template repository that will guide you through the process.
-Go to the repository by clicking the button below, and follow the instructions in the README for next steps.
+You can go to the repository by clicking the button below.

 You can temporarily install packages in your environment that will just last the duration of your user session.
 They will get wiped out when your user server is stopped, to ensure that you always start from the ‘default’ environment.